openeuler-mirror/kernel/Documentation/dev-tools/kfence.rst

 Using the default config, and assuming a page size of 4 KiB, results in dedicating 2 MiB to the KFENCE memory pool.

+KFENCE allow re-enabling after system startup, but ifndef CONFIG_CONTIG_ALLOC and KFENCE_NUM_OBJECTS exceeds MAX_ORDER, alloc KFENCE pool after system startup is not supported.

+For arm64, re-enabling KFENCE is kind of conflict with map the ages in KFENCE pool itself at page granularity.
+For the flexibility, scale sample_interval to control whether arm64 supported to enable kfence after system startup.
+Once this is set to -1 in boot parameter, kfence_pool will be allocated from early memory no matter kfence is enabled or not.
+Otherwise, re-enabling is not supported on arm64.

 Note: On architectures that support huge pages, KFENCE will ensure that the pool is using pages of size ``PAGE_SIZE``.
 This will result in additional page tables being allocated.